Brandon-Roff/LinuxRMM-Script/README.md

 1. Mesh agent

   The url given by mesh for installing new agent.
+If unsure please check the wiki.
   Go to mesh.example.com > Add agent > Installation Executable Linux / BSD / macOS > **Select the good system type** Copy **ONLY** the URL with the quote but Leaving out `&installflags=x&meshinstall=XX` this is determined by CPU Type.